Best Puzzle Platformers 2025

 Mono teams up with Six (the protagonist from the first game) in hopes of reaching the tower and unlocking its dark secrets.

-Your job is to keep the ship moving forward by managing each station inside while also stopping to collect fuel and solve puzzles throughout the game’s 2.5D world.
+Your job is to keep the ship moving forward by managing each station inside while also stopping to collect fuel and solve puzzles throughout the game’s intricate 2.5D world.

 Aside from its bleak post-apocalyptic setting, Lone Sails is a relaxing experience with satisfying puzzles that offer just the right amount of challenge.